martian-cloud/tharsis-docs/docs/guides/service_accounts.md

 ---

+## Viewing service account memberships

+To view which groups and workspaces a service account is a member of, navigate to the service account's details page and select the **Assigned Namespaces** tab.
+This is useful for understanding the scope of a service account's access and for determining who needs Owner permissions to edit it.

+---

 ## Update a service account

 To update a service account, navigate to the "Service Accounts" page, select the service account you want to update, and click on the "Edit" button.